tommarien/blog/source/_posts/2013-05-25-use-your-container-to-manage-session-lifetime.md

 title: Use your container to manage Session lifetime
 date: 2013-05-25 10:00
 categories:
-  - CSharp
+  - csharp
 tags:
-  - NHibernate
+  - nhibernate
-  - Castle Windsor
+  - castle windsor
-  - Inversion Of Control
+  - inversion of control
 ---

 There are many blog posts on how to manage the lifetime of ISession in a web application.
 Mainly because only ISessionFactory is thread-safe, which is a good thing because your ISession instance acts as a unit of work.
 For a web application the advised solution is to use the _session-per-request_ pattern.